Erk3357/Data-Representation-And-Querying/README.md

 # Data-Representation-Querying

-This a Repo where I upload exrcises for ym Data Representation and Querying Module
+This a Repo where I upload exrcises for my Data Representation and Querying Module